-Students are required to pay 50% of the total module fee if they have to retake a module.
+Students are required to pay the full module fee if they have to retake a module.

 Readmission Fee

 Students who seek readmission to the University are required to pay a non-refundable readmission fee (please refer to appendix 2 for specific information).